martingegenleitner/cte-csi-demo/README.md

 # Deploy the PV and PVC for the actual storage over NFS
 kubectl apply -f (eks|gke)-nfs-claim.yaml

+# Create the secret with the regtoken
+kubectl apply -f cte-regtoken.yaml

 # Create the storage class and PVC for CTE CSI
 kubectl apply -f cte-storageclass.yaml